The SAU language & saugns program

 See the main broad language overview; for some specific uses, there's also more how-to examples.
 A more detail-focused language reference is in the README.SAU file.

-Currently, audio generation is supported through the use of the following types of audio generators, and ways of configuring such objects:
+Audio generation can use the following types of audio generators and ways of configuring them:

 Changes between versions